NodeFactoryIo/nf-web/site/content/blog/how-decentralized-exchanges-are-paving-new-ways-for-tokens-offerings.md

 ---
-title: How decentralized exchanges are paving new ways for tokens offerings
+title: How decentralized exchanges are paving new ways for token offerings
 date: 2020-05-06T00:04:10-00:00
 image: /images/blog/dex-offering.png
 draft: false